JohnCarter09/one-brief-project/README.md

 - Activated **Claude Code** inside Cursor to begin the development environment setup.

 ## 5. Agent & Skill Creation
-- Returned to Cloud Desktop to build out automation support.
+- Returned to Claude Desktop to build out automation support.
 - Created:
   - **Two skilled sub-agents** which you will see once you clone the repo.
   - **Two Claude Skills**